How to Use a Needle Threader

 A simple needle threader is inexpensive, which is why every sewist should own one.
 This reference page and tutorial is perfect for beginner sewists, but everyone could use a refresher in threading needles with this tool.

-Once you start using a needle threader, you will wonder how you ever got along without one.
-But, first, you need to learn how to use it.
+Once you start using a needle threader (and there are several options available), you will wonder how you ever got along without one.
+But, first, you need to learn how to use the different types.

 Table of Contents

 Sewing notions generally refer to the small instruments and accessories used to complete sewing projects, and they including a wide range of materials, tools, and embellishments.

 Learn more here >> What Are Sewing Notions?
 Every Sewing Essential You Need